 What's The Difference Between Atomic Mass And Mass Number

 Have you ever wondered why the periodic table contains elements with decimal numbers?
-These figures aren't random; they represent the atomic mass of each element.
-On the other hand, the mass number always seems to be a whole number.
+Still, these figures aren't random; they represent the atomic mass of each element.
+That said, on the other hand, the mass number always seems to be a whole number.
 What exactly makes these two so different, and why is it important to understand this distinction?

 Understanding the difference between atomic mass and mass number is fundamental to grasping basic chemistry and physics.
 These two concepts, while related, describe different characteristics of atoms and their isotopes.
 The mass number is simply the total count of protons and neutrons in an atom's nucleus, while the atomic mass is a weighted average of all the isotopes of an element, considering both their masses and their natural abundance.
 Getting to grips with these definitions helps us understand the properties of elements and their behavior in chemical reactions.